MolCRAFT: Structure-Based Drug Design in Continuous Parameter Space: Introduction

 \mycomment{ To alleviate these challenges for rational drug design and further explore the potential of non-autoregressive molecular generation, we propose to learn real multi-modal joint distribution of 3D molecules, as well as impose appropriate data prior for generation process, with \todo{}.
 More specifically, \todo{} is an SE-(3) equivariant generative model based on Bayesian Flow Network (BFN) \citep{graves2023bayesian}, which introduces parameter space latent variables for both continuous atom coordinates and discrete atom types.
 Since the distribution parameters are fully continuous and differentiable, this enables improved joint modeling of 3D molecules.
-Furthermore, data priors can be estimated in the data space and in return imposed to the parameter space as an informative inductive bias, without the need of hand-crafted prior features. } Our contributions can be summarized as follows: \begin{compactitem} \item We investigate the \emph{false positive} phenomenons of current SBDD models, and identify several key problems including the mode collapse of autoregressive methods, and the gap of continuous-discrete space when applying diffusion models. \item We propose \ours~to address these two issues, which is a unified SE-(3) equivariant generative model, equipped with sampling in the parameter space that avoids further noise. \item We conduct comprehensive evaluation under controlled molecular sizes.
+Furthermore, data priors can be estimated in the data space and in return imposed to the parameter space as an informative inductive bias, without the need of hand-crafted prior features. } Our contributions can be summarized as follows: \begin{itemize} \item We investigate the challenges of current SBDD models, and identify key issues including the mode collapse of autoregressive methods, and the gap of continuous-discrete space when applying diffusion models. \item We propose \ours~to address these two issues, which is a unified SE-(3) equivariant generative model, equipped with sampling in the parameter space that avoids further noise. \item We conduct comprehensive evaluation under controlled molecular sizes.
 Experiments show that our model generates high-affinity binders with feasible 3D poses.
-To our best knowledge, we are the first to achieve \textbf{reference-level Vina Scores} (-6.59 kcal/mol, compared to reference -6.36 kcal/mol) with comparable molecule size, outperforming other strong baselines by a wide margin (-0.84 kcal/mol). \end{compactitem}
+To our best knowledge, we are the first to achieve \textbf{reference-level Vina Scores} (-6.59 vs. -6.36 kcal/mol) with comparable molecule size, outperforming other strong baselines by a wide margin (-0.84 kcal/mol). \end{itemize}

 \mycomment{ \begin{itemize} \item We investigate the \emph{false positive} results of current SBDD models, and raise two main concerns in SBDD: (1) distorted 3D structure, (2) inferior binding pose.
 We address these two issues in a unified SE-(3) equivariant generative model, \kevin{tbd}, which models the 3D molecular joint distribution in the parameter space, converting the \textbf{modality} issue to an easier \textbf{dimensionality} issue, resulting in a fully continuous and differentiable learning process. \item As for 3D molecule sampling, a surprising finding from our investigation suggests, even equipped with perfect joint distribution modeling, a denosiing process which involves sampling discrete variables can dramatically hurt the model's results.
 Thus parameter space sampling is also of great benefits for SBDD. \item Extensive experiments show that our model can generate high-affinity 3D molecules with reasonable 3D structures and good docking poses for SBDD, making them more feasible for further drug discovery or even wet experiments.
 To our best knowledge, this is the first work achieving \textbf{reference-level Vina Scores} (-6.59 kcal/mol, compared to reference -6.36 kcal/mol), outperforming other strong baselines by a wide margin (-0.84 kcal/mol). \end{itemize} }